-The definition of the meter (m), which is the international unit of length, was once defined by a physical artifact - two marks inscribes on a bar of platinum-iridium.
-Today, the meter (m) is defined in terms of constant of nature: the length of the path traveled by the light in vacuum during a time interval of 1/299, 792, 458 of a second.
+The meter was once defined by a physical artifact - two marks inscribed on a platinum-iridium bar.
 The Length - Evolution from Measurement Standard to a Fundamental Constant explains the evolution of the definition of the meter.
 Follow these changes over time in the NIST Length Timeline.

 From the meter, several other units of measure are derived such as the: